Harfenlabor/harfenlabor.com/exampleSite/content/research/international-symposium-on-the-barberini-harp-a-report.md

 ***

-The discussion turned to specialist organological and historical issues.
-Dinko Fabris (Roma) dedicated his presentation to Luca Antonio Eustachio, who is described in Marin Mersenne's _Harmonie universelle_ (1637) as the inventor of the "arpa a tre ordini."
+The discussion turned to specialist organological and historical issues. <span id="person_tag">Dinko Fabris</span> (Roma) dedicated his presentation to <span id="person_tag">Luca Antonio Eustachio</span>, who is described in <span id="person_tag">Marin Mersenne</span>'s _Harmonie universelle_ (1637) as the inventor of the "arpa a tre ordini."
 Eustachio came to Roma from Apulia and was in the service of pope Paolo V of the Borghese family.
-Many documents mention him as a musician, without specifically mentioning his role in the development of the triple harp.
-Patrizio Barbieri (Roma) then devoted himself to harp and harpsichord models in which a distinction is made between enharmonic semitones.
+Many documents mention him as a musician, without specifically mentioning his role in the development of the triple harp. <span id="person_tag">Patrizio Barbieri</span> (Roma) then devoted himself to harp and harpsichord models in which a distinction is made between enharmonic semitones.

 ![](/images/participants-backlight.png)